mpy-dev-ml/UmbraCore/UmbraCore_Refactoring_Plan.md

 ✓ Implemented example service using new protocols
-✓ Fixed Swift 6 compatibility issues with error type handling ✓ Updated error types to use standardized CoreErrors.SecurityError
+✓ Fixed Swift 6 compatibility issues with error type handling ✓ Updated error types to use standardized CoreErrors.SecurityError ✓ Migrated UmbraSecurity module to use XPCProtocolsCore ✓ Updated Core/Services type aliases to use XPCProtocolsCore ✓ Migrated Features/Logging module to use XPCProtocolsCore ✓ Updated security-related error handling across multiple modules

 Remaining tasks:
-- Update all clients of the legacy protocols to use the new hierarchy
+- Update SecurityUtils module clients to use the new protocols
+- Update CryptoTypes module to use the new protocols
 - Add comprehensive tests for the new protocol implementations
 - Remove legacy protocol definitions after migration period